 What Are the Different Ways To Create monday.com Tickets?

-If your support team is the one logging requests (for example, from email, phone, or Slack), the fastest method is to create a new item on the “Support Tickets” board.
-Go to the board, click New Task, enter the basics, and click Create.
-From there, set the ticket owner, status, due date, and priority so the request is immediately actionable.Â
+If your support team is the one logging requests — from email, phone, or Slack — the fastest method is to add a new item to the Support Tickets board.
+Click New Task, fill in the basics, and set the owner, status, due date, and priority immediately so the ticket is actionable from the moment it exists.

 What Automations Should You Use for monday.com Ticketing?

-Once these are in place, you have the basics of a scalable setup: tickets come in clean, ownership is clear, and statuses remain accurate without constant manual updates.Â
+With those in place, tickets come in clean, ownership is clear, and statuses stay accurate without constant nudging.

 Which Tools Can You Integrate With monday.com for Ticketing?